 Know What Not to Buy

 Another key element of yard sale safety is the safety of the actual products for sale.
-Sellers don’t always know what not to sell at garage sales, so it’s up to you as a buyer to know what things not to buy used and make good decisions about what kinds of products are safe to buy.
+Sellers don’t always know what not to sell at garage sales, so it’s up to you as a buyer to know what things cannot be sold at garage sales and make good decisions about what kinds of products are safe to buy.

 We generally recommend NOT buying the following types of goods, as they often can pose risks to your health and the safety of your home and family:

 - Safety Equipment Such as Helmets and Infant Car Seats: Since yard sale sellers do not need to legally inform you of damage, past accidents, or use of these items, they may have hidden damage that could ultimately negate their effectiveness.
 This is especially true of car seats which must be thrown out if ever involved in a collision of any sort.
-To ensure your safety and the safety of your family, these items are best purchased new.
+To ensure your safety and the safety of your family, these items are best purchased new and sellers should be aware these items are not what to sell at garage sales.

 - Underclothes, Swimwear, and Lingerie: These may also be contaminated with germs.